 - A specific song or dance to do in a circle before showtime

-- A minute of silence or meditation to calm the nervous system
+- A guided body scan that can help calm the nervous system

 - Something special and collaborative that the group comes up with together

 Whatever you choose, remember that rituals will make the group feel like they’re part of something truly special.

 Just as rituals keep students engaged and excited about theatre programming, pre-show warm-ups can set the tone for a great show.